IgniteUI/igniteui-docfx/en/components/financialchart_real_time_data.md

 ---
-title: Binding to Data
+title: Financial Chart - Real Time Data
-_description: The Ignite UI for Angular Financial Chart component is a touch-enabled, highly performant, lightweight charting control that makes visualizing financial data a breeze.
+_description: The Ignite UI for Angular Financial Chart component is easily configured to display financial data using a simple and intuitive API, as once the user binds the data, the chart offers multiple ways in which the data can then be visualized and interpreted.
-_keywords: Ignite UI for Angular, Data Visualization, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Chart component, Angular Financial Chart component, Angular Chart controls, Angular Financial Chart controls, Data Visualization
+_keywords: Ignite UI for Angular, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components, Native Angular Components Library, Angular Chart, Angular Chart Control, Angular Chart Example, Angular Grid Component, Angular Chart Component, Angular Financial Chart
----
-## Binding Financial Chart to Data
+## Real Time Data

 The igxFinancialChart is an intuitive control that automatically analyzes and selects data columns - Date/Time column to use for x-axis and Open, High, Low, Close, Volume columns or the first 5 numeric columns for y-axis.

-### Binding to Live Data Demo
+### Real Time Data Demo
 <div class="sample-container" style="height: 550px">
     <iframe id="financial-chart-binding-to-live-data-iframe" src='{environment:demosBaseUrl}/financial-chart-binding-to-live-data' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>